The demand for cross-platform mobile app platforms is rising at an unprecedented rate.

 Appcelerator rating

-It has received a 3.9 out 5.0 based on thirty-nine reviews (from g2 data).
+It has received a 3.9 out of 5.0 based on thirty-nine reviews (from g2 data).
 Here is the break-down of its rating:

 Website: https://www.appcelerator.com/